-Your guide to camping at Deep Creek Conservation Park
+Your guide to camping at Deep Creek National Park

 Treat yourself to a bush camping experience only 90 minutes from Adelaide.
 Here’s what you need to know.

 Situated on the southern coast of the Fleurieu Peninsula, not far from Cape Jervis, Deep Creek National Park is famous for its spectacular coastline with rugged cliffs, protected coves and sweeping views of the Southern Ocean and Kangaroo Island.